Amazon Web Services service integrations with Security Hub CSPM - Amazon Security Hub

 Latency for sending findings

-When Amazon Health creates a new finding, it is usually sent to Security Hub within five minutes.
+When Amazon Health creates a new finding, it is usually sent to Security Hub CSPM within five minutes.

-Retrying when Security Hub is not available
+Retrying when Security Hub CSPM is not available

-Updating existing findings in Security Hub
+Updating existing findings in Security Hub CSPM

 Regions in which findings exist

-For global events, Amazon Health sends findings to Security Hub in us-east-1 (Amazon partition), cn-northwest-1 (China partition), and gov-us-west-1 (GovCloud partition).
-Amazon Health sends Region-specific events to Security Hub in the same Region or Regions where the events occur.
+For global events, Amazon Health sends findings to Security Hub CSPM in us-east-1 (Amazon partition), cn-northwest-1 (China partition), and gov-us-west-1 (GovCloud partition).
+Amazon Health sends Region-specific events to Security Hub CSPM in the same Region or Regions where the events occur.

-Interpreting Amazon Health finding names in Security Hub
+Interpreting Amazon Health finding names in Security Hub CSPM

 Health finding type ASFF finding type Hardcoded value